RedisLabs/redislabs-docs/content/rc/administration/setup/create-flexible-subscription.md

 When finished, click the **Save** button to add the database to your subscription.

-When you have at least one defined database, the **Sizing** tab shows a list of your defined databases and provides to maintain them.
+When you have at least one defined database, the **Sizing** tab lists your defined databases.

 {{<image filename="images/rc/flexible-create-sizing-list.png" width="75%" alt="The database list shown on the Sizing tab of the Create Custom Subscription screen." >}}{{< /image >}}